crlnvls/universally-challenged/README.md

 ## Client

+- This is the client repo of the **_Universally Challenged_** quiz game
+- The server of this project can be found [here](https://github.com/Lap-3-project/server)

 ## Installation & Usage

 ### Installation

-- Clone Repo
+- Download repo at the top of this GitHub page
+- **_git clone_** to clone the repo
 - Open terminal and navigate to current directory in GitBash
-- Run npm install to install dependencies
+- Run `npm install` to install dependencies
+- Enter **_git init_** in the terminal to get the most update version of the repo in the future

 ### Usage

-- Run `npm install` to install dependencies in package.json
+- `npm install` or `npm install --save-dev` to install dependencies in package.json
-- Run `npm run dev` to open app
+- `npm run dev` to open app
-- Run `npm run test` to run tests
+- `npm run test` to run tests
-- Run `npm run coverage` to show coverage
+- `npm run coverage` to show coverage

 ### App.jsx

 [Link to App.jsx](./src/App.jsx)

 - Add routes to components
-- Wrap routes with DataProvider
+- Wrap routes with `DataProvider`

 ### main.jsx

 [Link to main.jsx](./src/main.jsx)

 - Render React app
-- Wrap React app in BrowserRouter
+- Wrap React app in `BrowserRouter`

 ### index.html